topfreegames/pitaya/docs/configuration.rst

     - localhost:2379
     - string
     - Comma separated list of etcd endpoints to be used by the binding storage module, should be the same as the service discovery etcd
-  * - pitaya.cluster.sd.etcd.user
+  * - pitaya.modules.bindingstorage.etcd.user
     -
     - string
     - Username to connect to etcd
-  * - pitaya.cluster.sd.etcd.pass
+  * - pitaya.modules.bindingstorage.etcd.pass
     -
     - string
     - Password to connect to etcd